oracle/solaris-userland/components/openldap/README.md

 cross check, not the author).

-### openldap-server.p5m
+## Packaging file openldap-server.p5m

+### Solaris/openldap-notice.txt has two entries:

-When the OpenLDAP server package is installed or updated it logs a short note (Solaris/openldap-notice.txt), also viewable via "pkg history", to review openldap-transition.txt (Solaris/openldap-transition.txt).
+When the OpenLDAP server package is installed or updated it logs a short note (Solaris/openldap-notice.txt), also viewable via "pkg history", to review /usr/share/doc/release-notes/openldap-transition.txt (Solaris/openldap-transition.org).
 The short note is displayed as the full instructions are rather long.

-Note: source file Solaris/openldap-notice.txt has two entries

   - usr/share/doc/release-notes/openldap-install.txt